IPv6 Task Group Charter

 - What is IPv4/IPv6 co-existence?
 Why do I need it and how do I manage it?

 - How do we get more CE devices to support IPv6?
 What does it mean to me if CE devices don’t support IPv6?

 The purpose of the SIP Over IPv6 Task Group is to be a centralized sounding board for any matters relating to the migration to IPv6.
 In addition, we seek to identify any problems that relate to IPv6 and SIP, as well as with any of the transition technologies that seek to allow IPv4 and IPv6 co-exist.

 Lastly, we seek to identify solutions to these problems, through discussion, forming sub-teams, and to ultimately contribute recommendations to official standards bodies, such as the IETF and the ITU.

 SIP Over IPv6 Task Group Meeting Minutes and Related Documentation

-A special IPv6 TG Document repository, which will contain meeting minutes, related presentations and other documentation, is located HERE.
+View a special IPv6 TG Document repository, which will contain meeting minutes, related presentations and other documentation.